gustrain/async-loader/README.md

 #### `Worker.request(filepath: str) -> bool`

 Request a filepath to be loaded.
+Returns `True` on success, `False` on failure.

 #### `Worker.try_get() -> AsyncLoader.Entry`